Person holding a credit card and utility bill sits at a desk with a calculator and a notebook.

 Your credit card might help you cover a wide range of your regular household expenses, including utilities.

-To determine if you can pay a specific bill with credit, contact the service provider directly.
+To determine whether you can pay a specific bill with credit, contact the service provider directly.
 You might be able to set up credit card utility bill payment on the company’s website, or by speaking with customer service over the phone or in person.

 If you set up automatic payments on your card, keep a close eye on your available credit—you don’t want an automatic payment to exceed your credit limit.
 This can be especially important when you pay your electricity bill with a credit card, as the amount you owe can fluctuate with your electricity usage.
 For example, your electricity bill may be higher in July than in October if you rely on electricity for air conditioning in the summer.